casper-network/docs/source/docs/casper/workflow/signer-guide.md

     1. If you are logging in for the first time, a pop-up window to create a new vault will appear.
     2. On the New Vault pop-up window, enter a password for your vault, confirm the password, and click **CREATE VAULT**.
 This vault safeguards your Casper accounts, so make sure you use a strong password and keep the password safe.
     Password requirements:
-        - It must be at least 10 characters long.
+        - It must be at least 10 characters long
         - It must contain the following:
           - at least one uppercase letter
           - at least one lowercase letter
           - at least one number
           - at least one special character
-        - The password may not contain sequences of three or more repeated characters.
+        - It may not contain sequences of three or more repeated characters

 2. If you have already created a password for your vault, the Unlock Vault pop-up window is displayed.
 Enter your password and click **UNLOCK**.
 3. You can now import an account or create a new one.